Dear deceased swim caps

 If you see me out, If you see me in the street I may be having a lot of fun

 I’ve been re-watching Penny Woolcock's From the Sea to the Land Beyond, particularly this scene with the re-interpretation of British Sea Power's music, repeatedly.
 Angels from the British coast.
-Angels, like the elegant guillemot birds, in their prime, proud of their athleticism, counting the steps, in line, one two three, seemingly synchronised – but not strictly synchronised but whenever a collective of people are arranging gesture in union always looks synchronised.
+Angels, like the elegant guillemot birds, in their prime, proud of their athleticism, counting the steps, in line, one two three, seemingly synchronised – but not strictly synchronised but whenever a collective of people is arranging gesture in union always look synchronised.
 We are so adapted to patterns and our brain tricks ourselves to perceive normality, to make sense to our eyes.
 So it goes with BnW and coloured films.
-How many times we think that Wings of Desire is predominantly a black and white film but the last it was filmed in coloured?
+How many times do we think that Wings of Desire is predominantly a black and white film but the last it was filmed in coloured?

 Look at all the vintage swim caps, deceased swim caps, From the Sea to the Land Beyond, all split up because of the harsh and unforgiving salt water.
 I need to tell you about my dear swim caps (now deceased):